ericps1/crts/scenario_controllers/README.md

 This SC was made as a way to interface CRTS and CORNET 3D.
 It simply forwards feedback and control messages between CRTS nodes and the CORNET 3D server.

+## 5. SC\_Performance\_Sweep\_Utility

+This SC provides a flexible way to sweep the operating parameters of two CR nodes to obtain performance curves.
+Configuration files can be created to specify the sweep parameters and values.
+Both nested and stepped sweeping structures are supported.